Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 set_property DRIVE 4 [get_ports {raspi_enable}]

-Go to Address Editor tab and modify the address of the ones in green boxes of the snapshot below. you will want to first select all the unasigned address, right click, and click on assign.
-Then go back and modify their address and range to match below. (you can also leave the PS_0/raspi_pipeline* address at default, just matching the range, but you will then need to update .dtsi to match)
+Go to the Address Editor tab, and modify the address of the ones in green boxes (see the following snapshot).
+First, select all the unassigned address, right click, and click assign.
+Then go back and modify their address and range to match the following screenshot (you can also leave the PS_0/raspi_pipeline* address as the default, just matching the range, but you then need to update .dtsi to match).

 connect raspi_pipeline

-Double click clk_wiz_0 and change clk_300M to clkv_200M and update output frequency.
-The Raspberry Pi IP will not meet timing at 300mhz.
+1. Double-click clk_wiz_0, change clk_300M to clkv_200M, and update theoutput frequency.
+The Raspberry Pi IP does meet timing at 300 MHz. update clk

-Go to Platform Setup tab - no changes are needed, but note that we are keeping the same ports for accelerator insertion in Vitis.
+Navigate to the Platform Setup tab.
+No changes are needed, but notice that you are keeping the same ports for accelerator insertion in Vitis.

-Tools (top tool bar) -> Validate Design - click “No” when it asks if you want to auto assign unassigned address segment.
+Select Tools (top tool bar) -> Validate Design.
+When asked if you want to add an autoa assign unassigned address segment, click No.

-We need to re-generate the wrapper because we have added a raspi_enable signal.
+Regenerate the wrapper because you added a raspi_enable signal.

 wrapper